kragen/derctuo/markdown/calcium-strengthening.md

 Coating
 -------

-The simplest way to alter such objects' material properties is to coat them with a liquid or gel which then adheres to them.
+The simplest way to alter such objects’ material properties is to coat them with a liquid or gel which then adheres to them.
 For example, portland-cement mortar, calcium-aluminate mortar, magnesium-phosphate mortar, shellac, wax, sodium silicate, paint, or glued paper.
 Often a